junxit/us-congress-bills-114/metadata.md

 - 2016-09-20 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 114-354.
 - 2016-09-20 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 114-354.
 - 2016-09-20 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 636.
+- 2016-09-26 — Passed Senate with an amendment by Unanimous Consent. (text: CR S6086-6088)
+- 2016-09-26 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S6086-6088)
+- 2016-09-26 — The committee substitute agreed to by Unanimous Consent. (consideration: CR S6085-6088)